bobbingwide/oik-bwtrace/README.md

 9. Daily Trace Summary file

 ## Upgrade Notice
-# 3.4.0
+# 3.4.1
-Update for the experimental performance trace and front end trace file links options.
+Upgrade for improved detection of when not to write the trace summary output.
+Tested with WordPress 6.3

 ## Changelog
-# 3.4.0
+# 3.4.1
-* Changed: Previous change history moved to changelog.txt
-* Added: Added display trace file links option #110
+* Changed: Improve bw_backtrace output for parameters which are null #112
+* Changed: Add bw_trace_check_content_type_header().
+Use static $ok in bw_trace_ok_to_echo() #107 #78
-* Changed: Reconcile shared libraries
+* Changed: Update shared libraries used by oik v4.9.0
-* Fixed: Avoid Fatal at shutdown for heartbeat requests not being traced #109
-* Added: Experiment with only tracing scalar data when performance tracing #109
-* Added: Load options from JSON files if available #109
-* Added: Support tracing to memory when performance_trace is 'on' #109
-* Added: Add BW_TRACE_START_TIMESTAMP timing point #109
-* Fixed: Update languages.
-Adjust tests for newly translated strings #87 #109
-* Added: Add class trace_json_options and Enable performance trace checkbox #109
-* Changed: Update bw_action do page tests #87
-* Tested: With WordPress 6.0.1 and WordPress Multi Site
+* Tested: With WordPress 6.3 and WordPress Multi Site
 * Tested: With PHPUnit 9
 * Tested: With PHP 8.0